Last Updated on by

 I thought a nice touch was that even young children have the ability to communicate with their grandparents (or their nieces and nephews) using Nucleus’s voice recognition capabilities, or by just touching a button on the app.
 No more worries about your expensive smart phone being dropped into the fish tank and becoming a pricey paperweight.
 (Yes, this happened to me!)

 On the other hand, there is no denying that the Nucleus doesn’t come cheap.
-If you wanted to have a device installed in the kitchen, the family room and (assuming you have two kids) in each of your children’s bedrooms, that would mean spending about $600.
+If you wanted to have a device installed in the kitchen, the family room and (assuming you have two kids) in each of your children’s bedrooms, that would mean spending a hefty price.

 Update: Amazon announced an upcoming release of their Echo Look device.
 In many ways it takes many features from Nucleus, however it’s still not as fully featured as a smart intercom (in my opinion).
 I’ll be following up with some direct comparisons soon.
 As of now, Nucleus is still the best in class option I’ve seen.